Frangelicomk/MS2-Snake-Project/README.md

     + Returing Visitors

-      Snake Game is fun, my aim is to improve this game in the future with different themes and challenges.
+      Snake Game is fun, my aim is to improve this game in the future with different themes and challenges as I want the users to come back in this game and try more and more challenges each time.
+As the gaming industry advances it appears that users will not play that much an offline game as an online game with constant changes,themes and challenges added on regular basis.
 + ### Design

   + Colour Scheme